Nonprofit Branding and Keyword Strategy for Your Website

 Nonprofit Branding through Keyword Strategy for Your Nonprofit Website

 I want to show you a quick and easy way to narrow down your branding options for your nonprofit website.
-From that, you will then have a better handle on which keywords to employ and emphasis within a given page in your website.
+From that, you will then have a better grip on which keywords to employ and emphasize within a given page in your website.
 This way people will actually find you and the specific services or opportunities you offer when they search Google.

 If your first question is “Why does my organization and website need a brand?” then you should read: The Value of Corporate Branding for Nonprofits.
 (It’s the difference between people supporting the Girl Scouts, and not supporting nature kids.)